NightHz/Rehenz/README.md

 - `Mesh` saves vertices and triangles
 - `Object` saves `Mesh` pointer and transform information
 - `Camera` saves camera information, including last buffer image
-- Rendering engine uses smart pointer to save objects such as `Object` and `Camera`, and user should do the same.
-When user modifies the data, rendering engine can know immediately.
+- The renderer uses smart pointer to save objects such as `Object` and `Camera`, and user should do the same.
+When user modifies the data, renderer can know immediately.

 **pipeline**